Skip to main content

 Biographical / Historical

 The next church building was constructed in the early 1920s.
 The old church was taken down, and services were held in the courthouse during construction.
-The first service in the new facilities (which cost $1 1,900) took place on May 4, 1924.
+The first service in the new facilities (which cost $11,900) took place on May 4, 1924.

 The church continued to grow and saw the need for even larger facilities in the 1950s.
 An educational building was first built at a cost of $87,000.
 It was completed debt-free and opened with a dedication service on May 13, 1956.
-The old sanctuary was tom down and services were held in the fellowship hall while the new $74,260 sanctuary was built.
+The old sanctuary was torn down and services were held in the fellowship hall while the new $74,260 sanctuary was built.
 It was completed in 1958, and the opening service was held on April 12, 1959.
 It was dedicated in 1964.
 Shortly after the completion of the sanctuary, the parsonage on Williams Street was built.

-Centenary United Methodist Church disaffiliated from the United Methodist Church in 2023.
+Centenary United Methodist Church disaffiliated from the United Methodist Church in May 2023.

 Source: Timothy Hebert, “The Historical Register of the Louisiana Annual Conference of the United Methodist Church,” (Louisiana: Louisiana Annual Conference of the United Methodist Church, 2004), page NO-11.